What is pancreatitis?

 What is pancreas-specific lipase?
 How is it different from serum lipase?

 "...blood values increase only when there is pancreatic inflammation."

 Pancreas-specific lipase is a form of lipase produced only in the pancreas.
 It is highly specific to the pancreas, and blood values increase only when there is pancreatic inflammation.
-By comparison, serum lipase can come from other tissues besides the pancreas, and levels may be high for reasons other than pancreatitis.
+By comparison, serum lipase can come from tissues other than the pancreas, and high blood values can occur with conditions other than pancreatitis.

 How is pancreas-specific lipase measured?
 What sample is required?

 Pancreas-specific lipase is measured with a test called Canine Pancreatic Lipase Immunoreactivity, known simply as cPLI.
 The test requires only a small blood sample.
-A fasting sample is preferred whenever possible, but this is not essential for the accuracy of the test.
+A fasting sample is preferred, but it is not essential for the accuracy of the test.